But he wants people to know that the Bulldogs aren't just a run-of-the-mill No. 7 team.

 "I think it gives us a reality check," Pergament said.
 "I think having been in a lot of close games, we know what it's like to be on the winning side and the losing side of a close game.
 I keep reminding them of those moments.
 When we get into another close situation, I'm able to go back to that touchpoint and refer to that and remind them that we don't want to walk off the field with any regrets."

 The Bulldogs have already shown that seeding means little to them as they topped No. 2 Stowe on Saturday 7-4.
-The win gives BBA some confidence heading into today's game, but Pergament is also quick to remind his team that situations they have been in before this season have put them where they are currently.

 "I try to look at each game individually.
 If we had won some of those close games this season we would have had a higher seed going into the playoffs and we would have had more home games," Pergament said.
 "We've had a tough postseason in terms of the games we've played and we've only had one home game.
 We've had to win on the road."